kyma-project/api-gateway/docs/user/tutorials/01-00-create-workload.md

     kubectl label namespace $NAMESPACE istio-injection=enabled --overwrite
     ```

-2. Choose a name for your HttpBin Service instance and export it as an environment variable.
+2. Choose a name for your HTTPBin Service instance and export it as an environment variable.

     ```bash
     export SERVICE_NAME={SERVICE_NAME}